shubhangamty189/Transaction-Records-App/README.md

 # Transaction-Records-App
-Transaction Records App for a company created using Flask
+Transaction Records App for a company created using Flask Python and Flask by IBM on Coursera